 We didn’t have a washing machine or anything like that, but we had water, and with a little creativity, I managed for Kyla and myself.
 The only thing that I could never really get rid of was that smell.
 It was cigarettes and something… else, harsh, chemical.

 But even still, I actually began to feel like I had a tiny bit of control in my world.

-For those two years, I had sunk into a routine that worked for me and Kyla, and apparently mom, because I wasn’t getting smacked around.
-I only took small things or just what was needed, and maybe that’s why, even if it was noticed, no one ever pursued my capture.
+For those two years, I had sunk into a routine that worked for me and Kyla, and apparently it worked for mom too, because I wasn’t getting smacked around.
+I only took small things or just what was needed, and maybe that’s why.
+Even if it was noticed, no one ever pursued my capture.
 But the guitar… I just couldn’t figure out how I was going to get away with the heist of the century.

 It most definitely wasn’t going to fit down my pants, but I was ten years old, desperate, and determined.
 Its glossy black and red sunburst finish had entranced me, and nothing was going to stop me from having it, no matter what.

 I watched Al for weeks, studying his routines and learning his schedule.
 The man was like clockwork, and that made it easy, or at least I had thought.
 I figured that I could get in and out with the guitar while he was eating his lunch in his office at the back of the store.